What is Encapsulation Carpet Cleaning?

-Many refer to encapsulation carpet cleaning as “encap” or “encapping.”
+Many professional carpet cleaners refer to encapsulation carpet cleaning as “encap” or “encapping.”
 Although often misunderstood, the cleaning system has gained tremendous popularity in recent years.

-The encapsulation cleaning solution is usually worked into a carpet with an agitation machine.
-The machine types used include Cimex, Rotary Brush, Rotary Bonnet, Oscillating Pad (OP).
+The encapsulation carpet cleaning solution is usually worked into a carpet with an agitation carpet cleaning machine.
+The machine types used include Cimex, Rotary Brush, Rotary Bonnet, and Oscillating Pad (OP).
 There are others as well.

-The agitation facilitates in breaking the chemical bond between dirt and fiber.
-It also mixes the encap solution with the soil and sticky-residue.
-Upon drying, the solution crystallizes rendering the residue to be completely non-sticky.
-Routine vacuuming removes the encapsulated particles.
+The agitation facilitates the breaking of the chemical bond between dirt and fiber.
+It also mixes the encapsulation solution with the soil and sticky residue.
+Upon drying, the solution crystallizes, rendering the residue completely non-sticky.
+Routine vacuuming removes the dried encapsulated particles.

-Whichever machine is employed, well-formulated encapsulation detergents can produce remarkable and incredible results!
+Whichever machine is employed, well-formulated encapsulation carpet cleaning detergents can produce remarkable and incredible results!

 Most suppliers of encap products explain it as surrounding or encapsulating the dirt.
-No doubt, this explanation is accurate to some degree.
-In the mind’s eye, it does make it very easy to visualize how the process works.
+This explanation is accurate to some degree.
+In the mind’s eye, it does make it easy to visualize how the process works.

-At VacAway we have ran countless tests.
-Our tests have caused us to conclude that the above explanation is only a VERY SMALL PART of what takes place.
+At VacAway, we have run countless tests.
+Our tests have caused us to conclude that the above explanation is only a VERY SMALL PART of what occurs.

 The 21 Percent

-The best performing encapsulation products contain EXCESS ACRYLIC POLYMER. (see our FAQ page about the different types of encaps and the ones that contain EXCESS POLYMER.)
-The polymer mixes with and helps liquify sticky substances in the carpet.
+The best-performing encapsulation carpet cleaning products contain EXCESS ACRYLIC POLYMER.
+(See our FAQ page about the different types of encaps and the ones that contain EXCESS POLYMER.)
+The polymer mixes with and helps liquefy sticky substances in the carpet.

 These sticky substances come from tracked in dirt and oils.
-They also come from soda spills, and over the counter spot removers.
+They come from soda spills and over-the-counter spot removers.
 Another contributor is sticky surfactants left from previously applied non-encapsulating cleaners.

 In and of themselves, many professional cleaning products are inherently sticky.
 After their application, the sticky surfactants are never 100% removed.
 Their sticky residue lingers behind to attract more dirt and soil.

 Well-formulated encapsulation detergents remove the stickiness in the carpet.
-Also, due to their chemical make up, they will never leave behind a sticky residue of their own.
+Due to their chemical makeup, they will never leave behind a sticky residue of their own.

 A well-formulated encap will crystallize.
 It can then be removed during routine vacuuming.
 A carpet cleaned with an excellent encap product will stay cleaner, longer too.

 We have run thousands of tests at VacAway.
-We have determined that the MAJORITY OF DIRT AND GRIME isn’t really encased in a capsule or crystal.
-Instead, well-formulated encap detergents render sticky residue completely NON-STICKY!
+We concluded that the MAJORITY OF DIRT AND GRIME isn’t really encased in a capsule or crystal.
+Instead, well-formulated encapsulation detergents render sticky residue completely NON-STICKY!

-Here is a demo you can do yourself to see how the process works.
+Here is a demonstration you can do for yourself; you will see how the encapsulation carpet cleaning process works.

-· Give it plenty of time to dry, at least 24 hours or more, to be sure it dries completely.
+- Give it plenty of time to dry; to be sure it cries completely, give it at least 24 hours or more.

-· Immediately dump the pepper off the dried mixture.
-Give it a quick hard blow to blow off any remaining pepper from static cling.
+- Immediately dump the pepper off the dried mixture.
+To eliminate static cling, give it a quick hard blow.